 If the voluntary disclosure application is accepted, SARS must enter into a voluntary disclosure agreement with the taxpayer.
 The statement issued to give effect to the agreement is not subject to objection and appeal.

 Relief granted

-- Criminal prosecution; - Understatement penalty (per understatement penalty table); - 100% relief for the administrative non-compliance penalty; - The late payment penalty.
+- No criminal prosecution; - · No understatement penalty (per understatement penalty table); - 100% relief for the administrative non-compliance penalty; - · The late payment penalty.